schikani/brainDB/README.md

 for f, l in zip(features, labels):
     database1.write(f, l)

 features_with_label_one = database1.read(value=1)
 print(features_with_label_one)

+database1.close()

 # ------------------------------------------------
-# Case 2 - For ESP8266 /  ESP32 auto connections
+# For ESP8266 /  ESP32 auto connections
 # ------------------------------------------------

 from brainDB import brainDB as DB